ichirokira/CorrelationNeuralStyleTransfer/README.md

 Deep Correlation Multimodal Style Transfer (DeCorMST) is a neural style transfer network that produces multiple generated output from a single pair of content and style images.

-This repo will provides our implementation in [One2ManyNeuralStyleTransfer.ipynb] and code for quantitatively evaluating performance of generated images in [Quantative_Style]
+This repo will provides our implementation in <em>One2ManyNeuralStyleTransfer.ipynb</em> and code for quantitatively evaluating performance of generated images in <em>Quantative_Style</em>

 Here is some example results: